Puromycin: Cell culture

 Puromycin is used in cell biology as a selective agent in cell culture systems.
 It is toxic to prokaryotic and eukaryotic cells.
 Resistance to puromycin is conferred by the pac gene encoding a puromycin N-acetyl-transferase (PAC) that was found in a Streptomyces producer strain.
-Puromycin is soluble in water (50 mg/ml) as colorless solution at 10 mg/ml.
-Puromycin is stable for one year as solution when stored at -20 °C. The recommended dose as a selection agent in cell cultures is within a range of 1-10 μg/ml, although it can be toxic to eukaryotic cells at concentrations as low as 1 μg/ml.
-Puromycin acts quickly and can kill up to 99% of nonresistant cells within 2 days.
+Puromycin is soluble in water (50 mg/mL) as colorless solution at 10 mg/mL.
+Puromycin is stable for one year as solution when stored at -20 °C. The recommended dose as a selection agent in cell cultures is within a range of 1-10 μg/mL, although it can be toxic to eukaryotic cells at concentrations as low as 1 μg/mL.
+Puromycin acts quickly and can kill more than 99% of nonresistant cells within one day.

 Selection of Escherichia coli

 Puromycin is poorly active on E. coli.
-Puromycin-resistant transformants are selected in LB agar medium supplemented with 125 µg/ml of puromycin.
+Puromycin-resistant transformants are selected in LB agar medium supplemented with 125 μg/mL of puromycin.
 But use of puromycin for E. coli selection requires precise pH adjustment and also depends on which strain is selected.
 For hassle–free selection and optimum results the use of specially modified puromycin is possible.
 Plates containing puromycin are stable for 1 month when stored at 4 °C.